 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance
+Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance investments that do

 1. Taxonomy alignment of investments including sovereign bonds 2.
-Taxonomy alignment of investments excluding sovereign bonds environmentally sustainable not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+Taxonomy alignment of investments excluding sovereign bonds